-You’ve probably noticed that nowadays everyone blogs and posts about everything—and everyone.
+You’ve probably noticed that nowadays everyone blogs and posts about everything,—and everyone, including the latest gadgets like the quadcopter transmitter.
 Word spreads like wildfire across the Internet and social media which can help make or break a company’s online reputation and business.
 You can thank or blame Google and other search engines depending on which side of the star rating system your company or personal name happens to fall on.
 In the case of commercial real estate, your reputation is based on satisfying your tenants and others you deal with.
 And while pleasing them is one thing, wowing them is what is going to set you apart, give you the competitive edge and reward you in the long run.

 Here are a few ideas to exceed expectations, create grateful long-term tenants (and attract more of the same) and earn you that glowing reputation that will follow you wherever you go in commercial real estate investment.
 Such efforts will also likely give you more satisfaction than you thought possible in this business.
 And for those who hire a commercial property management company, push them to go above and beyond the call of duty on your behalf.